 Devrent Vadisi was another explorer’s paradise and the perfect place to let your imagination run free.
 The main feature was a rock that some call a camel, but others see as a snail.
 Perhaps you’ll see kissing ducks or something else hidden among the rocks.

-Ozkonak underground city, pottery, Cavusin village, and Goreme open-air museum
+Ozkonak underground city, pottery, Cavusin village, and Göreme open-air museum

-The Ozkonak underground city is one of several underground museums in the area.
+The Ozkonak Underground City is one of several underground museums in the area.
 We scrambled through low passageways and got a small glimpse of what it might have been like to live underground for weeks at a time, without sunlight, when it was necessary to hide from enemies.

 We walked through beautiful pottery shops and saw artists painting the most intricate details on their work before it was glazed and finished (a process of several weeks from start to finish).

-Finally, we explored Cavusin village and the Goreme open-air museum.
+Finally, we explored Cavusin Village and the Göreme Open-Air Museum.
 At the latter, we entered several tiny chapels.
 Those adorned with Christian paintings had the faces scratched out, evidence of the changing face of religion over time in this region.

 How many places we covered in one day without a three-year-old in tow is unbelievable.
 This was somewhat different from our usual life or travel days.
 We had loads of fun, but I missed the three-year-old, tantrums and all, so tomorrow, we take things slow again.